kelu124/echomods/include/JOH/joh_article.md

 ### Towards simpler and smaller ultrasound devices

-Several publication point at the integration of such hardware in the scan head itself [3].
+Several publication point at the integration of such hardware in the scan head itself, and describe prototypes of single element transducers [4][5][9] or piezo arrays [1][3][7], in integrated, hand-held devices.

 ### Using echoes for imaging